-The first time I walked into Dr. Hensley’s classroom I had it all figured out.
+The first time I walked into a professional writing classroom I had it all figured out.
 As a fresh-eyed freshman, I would support myself after graduation solely with money made from freelancing.
 The acceptance letters would roll in every day.
 Why would I choose to pursue a full-time job in the industry helping others get published instead of myself?
 But, as I got closer to graduation, I considered other job options.
 Perhaps I could live the hipster dream and work at Starbucks while I wrote in my free time?

 Sadly, Starbucks never contacted me with an offer.
 Maybe it was that I can never remember even what I want to order… I stuck it out freelancing for several months.
 But I tired of the pressure to perform instead of writing what I wanted.

 This spring, I started my job at Gilead Publishing, a Christian fiction publisher.
 Since then I have experienced many benefits of working in the publishing industry.

 Summertime is conference time for writers.
 For someone in the publishing industry, it means getting flown across the country, pursued by unpublished writers, and plenty of free food, tote bags, and books.
 Many of these events, such as the American Christian Fiction Writer’s Conference (ACFW) cost far

 too much for a typical freelancer to attend.
 Being a part of the industry allowed me to go at no cost to myself.
 In fact, I was welcomed into the inner circle of publishers, editors, and famous writers.

 At ACFW, I even got a hug from Ted Dekker! #fangirlmoment

 In addition to conferences and events, I meet and speak with industry leaders.
 Some of them even friend me on Facebook and ask my advice on young adult and new adult books.